Minemario64/TkFlash/README.md

 # TkFlash
- Ftast pased kahhot like game in tkinter
+ Fast paced kahoot like game in tkinter